Revenly/tratta-fields/README.md

 ## Mounting and unmounting fields

-Tratta fields provide `mount` and `unmount` methods to programatically insert or remove payment fields from document.
+Tratta Fields provide `mount` and `unmount` methods to programatically insert or remove payment fields from document.

 ```js
 var fields = new TrattaFields({